Trevor Larnach Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 25th in MLB with a collective 8.3 strikeouts per nine innings.
+- The Athletics pitching staff is 25th in the league with a collective 8.3 strikeouts per nine innings.

-- The Athletics have a 5.50 team ERA that ranks 29th across all league pitching staffs.
+- The Athletics have the 29th-ranked team ERA across all league pitching staffs (5.55).

-- Athletics pitchers combine to rank 25th in baseball in home runs surrendered (204 total, 1.3 per game).
+- Athletics pitchers combine to give up the fifth-most home runs in baseball (208 total, 1.3 per game).

-- In his most recent time out on Wednesday, the right-hander tossed five innings against the Seattle Mariners, allowing two earned runs while surrendering four hits.
+- His most recent appearance was on Friday against the Detroit Tigers, when the right-hander tossed five innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.